Starting Your Token Journey

 Permissionlessness—Anyone with an Internet connection can join a blockchain network, create a wallet, and make a transaction.
 They don’t need to ask permission from anyone; the blockchain is permissionless.

 Trustlessness—At their core, blockchains remove the need to trust intermediaries.
-Anyone can make a transfer without relying on a trusted service as the blockchain is trustless.
+Anyone can transfer without relying on a trusted service, as the blockchain is trustless.

 These properties combined closely relate to blockchain technology’s core tenet: decentralisation